ROILTechnology/ROIL_info/terms.md

 allowing access to the content by users, and you understand that ROIL may permanently retain copies of your content, but not display or transmit it to users.
 Your providing content to ROIL shall not give rise to any employer/employee relationship between yourself and ROIL.
+You may choose to tag User Provided Content with Hashtags in ROIL's system.
+ROIL reserves the right to modify or consolidate these Hashtags.

 Other users will have some visibility regarding your account, such as their ability to review your comments, ascertain whether a user of your username